 A kid favorite, there are many Zoos in NJ to explore and learn more about animals, both local and from around the world.
-From Turtle Back Zoo to Space Farms to Popcorn Park Zoo, we’re sharing everything you need to know about all of the zoos in NJ!
+From Turtle Back to Space Farms to Popcorn Park, we’re sharing everything you need to know about all of the zoos in New Jersey!

-Probably the largest and most inclusive zoos in NJ, Turtle Back Zoo is host to everything from farm animals to bear to giraffes and lions.
-The new Africa exhibit offers kids the chance to feed giraffes and watch antelopes roam, while the Sting Ray house lets kid touch the undersea creatures in a large touch tank.
+Turtle Back Zoo is host to everything from farm animals to bear to giraffes and lions.
+The Africa exhibit offers the chance to feed giraffes.
+Meanwhile, the Sting Ray house allows kids to touch the undersea creatures.

-If you’re looking to take it the extra mile, you can try out the treetop adventure course and zipline through the trees and go through an obstacle course in the air.
-Turtle Back Zoo also offers paid animal experiences.
+Looking for extra fun with big kids?
+Try out the treetop adventure course and zipline through the trees.
 There is plenty of free parking and the hours are 10-4:30.

 Price: $15/adult, $13 ages 2-12